-Working with pregnant women and new mums, I’m all about respect for nature, love and kindness.
-When creating the Mumanu skincare range I wanted to ensure that no one suffers for the sake of our own beauty.
-It just doesn’t make sense for someone else’s child to suffer, just so you and your child can have smooth skin”.
+When creating the Mumanu skincare range I wanted to ensure that no one suffers for the sake of beauty.
+It just doesn’t make sense for someone else to suffer, just so you and your child can have smooth skin”.

 Samantha Thurlby-Brooks, director of Mumanu, a certified Organic & Fairtrade skincare manufacturer.

 Think it’s all about cocoa and shea butter?
 Small-scale farmers in over 50 countries, including Madagascar, Burkina Faso, Ghana and Dominican Republic produce ingredients such as coconut, argan, apricot and brazil nut oils for beauty products.
 And when you choose Fairtrade, they get a fair price and support to invest in community projects, from clean drinking water to improving their local healthcare.